 What is hereditary diffuse gastric cancer?

 Hereditary diffuse gastric cancer (HDGC) is an inherited condition associated with an increased risk of gastric (stomach) cancer.
-The stomach is located in the upper abdomen and plays a central role in digesting food.
-When food is swallowed, it is pushed down the esophagus (the muscular tube that connects the throat with the stomach) and enters the stomach.
+The stomach is located in the upper abdomen and plays an important role in digesting food.
+When food is swallowed, it is pushed down the muscular tube that connects the throat with the stomach, called the esophagus, and enters the stomach.
 The muscles in the stomach mix the food and release gastric juices that help break down and digest the food.
 The food then moves into the small intestine for further digestion.
 Some people commonly refer to the stomach as the entire abdomen.
 However, doctors make a distinction between the stomach, which is an organ, and the abdomen, which is the area of the body between the chest and pelvic bones that holds many organs.

 Diffuse gastric cancer is a specific type of stomach cancer that tends to affect much of the stomach rather than staying in one area of the stomach.
 The average age for someone with HDGC to be diagnosed with stomach cancer is 38, although it can be diagnosed much earlier or later than that; gastric cancers not associated with this syndrome tend to occur in individuals older than 60.
 Women with HDGC also have an increased risk of lobular breast cancer.
 People with HDGC may also have some increased risk of colorectal cancer.

 What causes HDGC?